 - Sound STEM Activity – Teach Pitch with Science, Technology, Engineering & Math by Brenda Kovich

-- TpT Digital Activities: An Interactive Tutorial by Team TpT
+- Easel Activities: An Interactive Tutorial by Team TpT

-2. Check if your previous purchases are TpT Digital Activities.
-You may be able to convert resources you already love into TpT Digital Activities!
-Visit your My Purchases page and look for an “Open TpT Digital Activity” button (near the “Download” button) of PDFs you previously purchased.
-You can see how to check if any of your purchases are TpT Digital Activities at around the 20-minute mark of the webinar.
+2. Check if your previous purchases include or can convert to an Easel Activity.
+Resources you already love might include or be compatible with Easel Activities!
+Visit your My Purchases page and look for an “Open in Easel” button (near the “Download” button) of PDFs you previously purchased.

 3. Differentiate by creating multiple versions of one resource.
-Using TpT Digital Activities, you can assign different versions of the same resource to your students.
+Using Easel, you can assign different versions of the same resource to your students.
 For example, you can send them different pages, provide additional instructions, and more.
 You’ll always have access to the original resource, and can create as many assignments from it as you need.
 Bonus tip: rename each version to remember which is which!
-Watch the webinar around the 21-minute mark to see how you can customize an activity for your students.

-4. Virtually model how to complete the activity using the preview feature.
-When you create a TpT Digital Activity, you can preview how the resource will look for your students before assigning it.
+5. Virtually model how to complete the activity using the preview feature.
+When you create an Easel Activity, you can preview how the resource will look for your students before assigning it.
 But while teaching remotely, you can also use this feature to model how to answer a certain question or complete a specific task.
 After creating your activity, share your screen with your students, visit the “Preview” tab, and use the annotation features to model how to complete the activity.
-See how this works at around the 38-minute mark of the webinar.

-5. Create a whiteboard for virtual instruction.
-If you’re using a TpT Digital Activity during live video instruction, you may find it helpful to create a virtual whiteboard within your activity.
+6. Create a whiteboard for virtual instruction.
+If you’re using an Easel Activity during live video instruction, you may find it helpful to create a virtual whiteboard within your activity.
 Simply add in an extra page you don’t need, and use the shapes feature to place an opaque rectangle over all the content of that page.
 Now, when you share your screen and review the activity with your students, you can use that blank page and the annotation features as a digital whiteboard!
-See how this works at the 34-minute mark of the webinar.

-6. Return an activity to students after grading.
-When a student completes and submits their TpT Digital Activity, you’ll be able to review their work on TpT, where you can continue to use the TpT Digital Activity annotation features to provide them with feedback.
+7. Return an activity to students after grading.
+When a student completes and submits their Easel Activity, you’ll be able to review their work on TpT, where you can continue to use the Easel annotation features to provide them with feedback.
 Then, you can send the activity back to a student so they can review your feedback or correct their work.
-Learn how you can grade TpT Digital Activities online at around the 43-minute mark of the webinar.

-7. If you don’t use Google Classroom, assign with a link instead.
-In addition to assigning TpT Digital Activities through Google Classroom, you can also generate a link to assign the resource through email or your LMS.
-Note that students will still need a Google account to complete the activity.
-Learn more about assigning an activity to your students at around the 40-minute mark of the webinar.
+8. If you don’t use Google Classroom, assign with a link instead.
+In addition to assigning Easel Activities through Google Classroom, you can also generate a link to assign the resource through email or your learning management system (LMS).
+Note that students will still need a Google email account to complete the activity.

-TpT Digital Activities make it easy for teachers to turn PDFs into editable, digital resources.
-And with these tips, you’ll be prepared to create digital activities that keep your students engaged with online learning.
-Ready to try a TpT Digital Activity in your virtual classroom?
+With Easel, it’s easy for teachers like you to make your favorite PDF resources interactive and device-ready for any learning environment.
+And with these tips, you’ll be prepared to use Easel to keep your students engaged with online learning.
+Ready to try Easel in your virtual classroom?
 Start browsing for an activity for your next lesson.